hostedbyjustus/Semaphorin/README.md

 Working iDevice: The script has to backup `apticket.der`, `sep-firmware.img4`, `Baseband`, and `keybags` from your device before you can downgrade to an older iOS version.

+## Support

+We now have a [Discord server](https://discord.gg/WQWDBBYJTb) where you can get help with this project.

+If, for whatever reason, that invite link does not work, please contact [/](/) on Telegram.

+The Discord server is strictly for Semaphorin support only.
+Please don't bring personal issues into our server.

 ## Setup.app bypass

 We will not be providing any support for any method of deleting `/Applications/Setup.app` with our script.